 For me, dining in Florence is about finding superbly rendered Tuscan classics prepared with seasonal, top-quality ingredients.
 As much as I love the innovative and the unusual, in Florence I seek out pappa al pomodoro (a hearty tomato-and-bread soup), bistecca alla Fiorentina (grilled Chianina beef with rosemary and olive oil) and house-made pastas.

-Shopping and Dining in the Oltrarno District
+Shopping in the Oltrarno District

 A Respite from the Bustle

-When I’ve had my fill of museums and galleries, I love to spend a morning at the lively Mercato Alimentare Sant’Ambrogio in the Piazza Lorenzo Ghiberti.
+When I’ve had my fill of museums and galleries, I love to spend a morning at the lively Mercato Sant’Ambrogio in the Piazza Lorenzo Ghiberti.
 The stalls at this popular market sell all kinds of Tuscan delicacies, including olive oil, pecorino cheese, charcuterie, dried wild mushrooms and more.
 It’s much less touristy than the Mercato Centrale, the city’s main market, and there’s also a small, simple, inexpensive restaurant, Trattoria da Rocco.

 Open since 1939 and just steps from the Piazza della Signoria, Perchè no! (“Why not!”) makes its products fresh every morning from natural ingredients.
 While the fruit flavors are delicious, I can’t resist “Nocciolosa,” an ambrosial blend of hazelnut and chocolate.